nasa/cFS/.github/PULL_REQUEST_TEMPLATE/fsw_code_change.md

 ## Reviewer Checklist

 - [ ] Code logic is correct and matches the stated intent
-- [ ] Code is readable, maintainable, and follows project conventions
+- [ ] Code is readable, maintainable, and follows project conventions (ask your lead if you are unsure of where to find these conventions)
 - [ ] `.clang-format` has been applied
 - [ ] Static analysis results reviewed and acceptable
-- [ ] Unit tests are meaningful and adequately cover the changes
 - [ ] **The change has been exercised by the unit tests** (not just that tests pass — the new/changed code paths are actually covered)
 - [ ] **COSMOS test suite was executed against this change** and results reviewed (or confirmed N/A with justification)
 - [ ] **Reviewer has independently verified the change behaves as described** (e.g., by running the tests locally, reviewing CI output in detail, or performing additional ad-hoc testing as warranted)